 8. Watch a movie regarding the cost of war.

 Watching one of the many war films available to stream is another was to remember our fallen.
 There have been many movies made over the years that share real life stories of military personnel serving during war.
-Check out our list of movies regarding the cost of war here
+Check out our reader’s picks of movies regarding the cost of war here.

 9. Read a book to your family about Remembrance Day.